Most Popular

 With realistic financial planning around the CAD 22,895 per year living-cost threshold, a credible Statement of Purpose, and a PGWP-eligible program at a public DLI, Indian diploma applicants can still build a viable study-to-PR pathway via the Canadian Experience Class or a Provincial Nominee Program.
 Every decision — from college choice to program length to field of study — directly shapes PR eligibility after graduation.

-For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore the Canada Study Visa hub for detailed FAQs and related programs.
+For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore Canada Study Visa FAQs guide to know the answers of all your questions.

 Ready to apply for your Canada diploma study permit?